Schedule Appointment

 Although vocal cord nodules alter a patient's voice, they are not malignant and do not result in negative health consequences.
 Treatment consists of:

-• Vocal hygiene -- increased water intake, decreasing caffeine, and, sometimes, anti-reflux medicine
+• Vocal hygiene: you will be given instructions on good vocal hygiene.
+This includes increased water intake, decreasing caffeine, and, sometimes, anti-reflux medicine.

 Vocal Cord Polyp Symptoms